driftlesslabs/activitysim/docs/users-guide/estimation-mode/general.md

 differences between the two packages that users should be aware of when estimating models.

+### Setting up Larch Models

+ActivitySim includes a number of scripts and tools to set up Larch models for estimation.
+The `activitysim.estimation.larch` library includes functions to read the EDBs written by ActivitySim and convert them into Larch models, including a generic [`component_model`](activitysim.estimation.larch.component_model) function that can be used to load the data and set up Larch for any standard ActivitySim component.
+This function is demonstrated in the [example notebooks](#example-notebooks).

+When given a truthy `return_data` argument, the `component_model` function will return a 2-tuple of the Larch model and the data used to create it.
+The data as the second element of this tuple should be treated as a *copy* of the data used to create the model, and is provided primarily for the user to review and use in debugging if needed.
+If it is necessary to modify the data (e.g. to recreate temporary variables), the user should modify the `data` attribute of the model itself (i.e. `model.data` if `model` is the first element of the returned tuple), not the data returned in the second element of the tuple.

 ### Maximum Likelihood Estimation

 The approach used to estimate the parameters of a discrete choice model is